 Can You Live in an RV Full Time in Louisiana?

-Yes, it’s possible to live in an RV year-round in this state.
-However, you do have to abide by certain laws if you intend to set up a permanent spot with an RV.
-Your RV needs to pass state inspection as a functional vehicle.
-It also must pass safety ordinances for a clean, healthy, and pest-free domicile since you are living in it and not just camping out.
+Yes, it’s possible to live in an RV year-round in Louisiana.
+However, you do have to abide by certain laws if you intend to live permanently in an RV.
+Your RV needs to pass state inspection as a functional vehicle if you will be driving it.
+Many places may also have safety ordinances requiring a clean, healthy, and pest-free domicile since you are living in it and not just camping for a few days.

 Rules and Regulations for RVing in Louisiana